amcereijo/rtc/README.md

  5 - Modify "new tweet" modal view:
 	  - Add tweet content to "retweet with comment" in text editor of "new tweet" modal view
+	  - If you have activated auto message, it will be added to the content.
 	  - Change title

  6 - Restore "new tweet" modal view adding a click function over new tweet button: